 Since authorization, the program has grown and flourished.
-In 2006 the school had an evaluation visit from the IBO – another two-day visit to ensure that the program was growing and developing and that the standards were being maintained.
-Again, the visitors found the school to be rich with the philosophy and principles of the IBO and commended the school on its continued improvement and commitment to the IBO ideals.
+Every five years the school has an evaluation visit from the International Baccalaureate organization to ensure that the program is growing and developing and that the standards were being maintained.
+Visitors have found the school to be rich with the philosophy and principles of the IB and commended the school on its continued improvement and commitment to the IB ideals.

 Farmington Woods IB/PYP believes that the PYP is the best education for all children; therefore we continue to seek ways to strengthen the program and nurture students who are excited about a lifetime of learning.

 Core Components of the IB Programme